sand-r/scx/scheds/rust/scx_lnl/README.md

 ## Energy Model (CPU Selection)

-`scx_lnl` can optionally use the kernel energy model (as exported via sysfs and ingested by user space) to rank idle CPUs and prefer the most energy-efficient CPU within the candidate set.
+By default, `scx_lnl` uses the kernel energy model (as exported via sysfs and ingested by user space) to rank idle CPU candidates and prefer the most energy-efficient option.

-Enable with:
+Disable with:

-- Enabled by default.
+- `--no-energy-aware`
-- `--no-energy-aware`: disable energy-model-based idle CPU ranking.

 ## Kernel Kconfig (`__kconfig` externs)